Toolkit for Clinical Researchers

 Microbiology and Immunology Resources

 The Ribosomal Database Project (RDP) provides ribosome related data and services to the scientific community, including online data analysis and aligned and annotated 16S rRNA sequences.
-Release 9 contains 114,231 aligned and annotated bacterial small-subunit rRNA sequences, and is updated frequently.
+Release 10 contains 2,765,278 aligned 16S rRNA sequences.

 Comprehensive Candida Albicans Database

-NIDCR grantees recently launched a comprehensive database on the human fungal pathogen Candida albicans .
-Called the Candida Genome Database, this new online resource is freely available to all members of the research community.
+The Candida Genome Database, launched by NIDCR grantees, is a comprehensive database on the human fungal pathogen Candida albicans.
+This online resource is freely available to all members of the research community.
 The database provides comprehensive literature curration that complements existing sequence-based annotation and provides centralized information, such as a gene-name registry, for the Candida research community.
-It will soon also offer a more extensive set of sequence retrieval and analysis tools.
-The database was described in detail in a recent special issue of the journal Nucleic Acids Research.
-See more about the Candida Albicans Database or visit the database web site at: www.candidagenome.org
+It also offers an extensive set of sequence retrieval and analysis tools.

 Model Organisms for Biomedical Research